Garaio-REM/remcloud-message-bus-api/README.md

 Some messages must contain additional properties.
 Please refer to [Header Properties](/header_properties.md) for more information.

+### Message Body

+The following general rules apply to message body attributes:

+* update messages: pass `null` if you want to clear a value, do not pass the attribute at all if you don't want to change it
+* create messages: do not pass the attribute at all if you don't have a value for it
+* You should never pass an empty string for an attribute; pass `null` instead or, better, do not pass the attribute at all

 ### Events

 Events are messages that can be received by multiple subscribers.
 The message body contains a json data structure.